OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

 Selected" and the Contractor role will be deleted.

-See the other samples for more information on roles !
+See the other samples for more information on roles!